 In accepted Workers’ Comp claims, your “authorized treating physician” will determine if you have any permanent disability after you have reached what is called “maximum medical improvement” or sometimes abbreviated as MMI.
-MMI occurs when you have finished all relevant medical treatment and further improvement is not expected.
+Maximum medical improvement occurs when you have finished all relevant medical treatment and further improvement is not expected.
 Your “authorized treating physician” will be a doctor selected by the workers’ compensation insurance carrier.

 North Carolina differs from many other states in that the disability ratings are statutory by body part. (see N.C.
 Gen. Stat. § 97-31 ).
-Your treating physician makes the determination as how much use you have after treatment has ended.
-The amount of the rating is left largely to the experience of the provider and can vary from one doctor to another based on experience with worker compensation cases, although the N.C.
+However, the amount of the rating is left largely to the experience of the provider and can vary from one doctor to another based on experience with workers’ compensation cases, although the N.C.
 Industrial Commission Rating Guide is available.

 Disability ratings in NC Worker’s Compensation also have special rules for amputation of toes and fingers, as well as for eyes, and for hearing loss.
 Compensation for scarring is limited and usually is only for serious scarring or dis-figuration to the face or head.
 Ratings for other body part scarring is discretionary based on how much interference the scarring causes with your ability to earn wages.
-There is limited compensation for injuries to muscles and internal organs as well and is largely at the discretion of the Industrial Commission.
+There is limited compensation for injuries to muscles and internal organs, and any compensation for soft tissue injury is largely at the discretion of the Industrial Commission.

 How is my compensation determined by my disability rating?

 The below is a hypothetical example and may not apply to your specific situation or the facts of your claim.
 That is why it is important to discuss your case with a NC Workers’ Compensation attorney so you understand the settlement options available to you.